auerl/flexinv/README.md

 ## Installing Flexinv

-After downloading the code with
+After obtaining the code with

 ```bash
 git clone http://github.com/auerl/flexinv.git .
 ```

 it can be compiled with any modern compiler.
-We have thoroughly tested our code with the 2014 and 2015 versions of the Intel compiler collection on Ubuntu 12.04 and 14.04, but any UNIXoid OS should work just as well.
+We have thoroughly tested our code with the 2014 and 2015 versions of the Intel compiler collection on Ubuntu 12.04 and 14.04, but any UNIXoid OS should be fine.
 Build the code with

 ```bash
 cd flexinv